Mozu/generator-mozu-app/README.md

 A Mozu App Generator that scaffolds a directory with some basic tools common to all types of Mozu App (Integrations, Extensions/Actions, and Themes).

-## This package is currently a prerelease.
-**This contains pre-release code.
-It may have behaviors or rely on features that don't work in Mozu production environments.
-Use with caution!**

 ![screenshot of generator in action](http://i.imgur.com/bwJfTEW.png)

 ## Usage